ABMesbh/ABMesbh/README.md

-### 🏫 I am currently a fourth year Computer Science student at Polytech Grenoble
+### 🏫 I am currently a Computer Science student at Polytech Grenoble
 ### 🌱 I’m currently learning Data Engineering fundemantal concepts and tools
 ### 🔭 I’m looking for an internship where I can apply learn and deepen my skills